katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 ```

 To do this I exploited the fact that Go's strings are just structs
-with a pointer to the actual string and a len, the string does not
+with a pointer to the actual byte array and a len, the string does not
 need to be null terminated, thanks to the len field.

-As expected this test pass, without reassigning the **mutableStr**
+As expected this test pass.
+Without reassigning the **mutableStr**
 variable at any moment I was able to make it represent a different
 string, by changing its internal byte array.